petrpacas/bootstrap-3-setup/README.md

 ## How to use ##

 `npm install`
-installs node modules
+installs dependencies

 `grunt`
 starts and opens reload server for development (localhost:2222)

+(When using PHP, change proxy in the Gruntfile's BrowserSync settings accordingly)

 `grunt build`
 runs build tasks for staging/production

-(When using PHP, change proxy in the Gruntfile's BrowserSync settings accordingly)
+(For production, remove the local jQuery inside `index.html` and uncomment the CDN one)